Laurent Charlet: Scientific position and Awards

-Full professor at the age of 35 while the European Synchrotron Research Facility (ESRF) synchrotron facility was under construction in Grenoble, Laurent Charlet work gained global spotlight by performing research at drastically different scales: (i) large scale multidisciplinary field investigations and (ii) molecular level investigations at synchrotron facilities with a special focus on the redox surface chemistry of nanoparticles, particularly for oxyanion trace elements and their importance in human health, origin of life and environmental safety.
+Laurent Charlet became a full professor at the age of 35 while the European Synchrotron Research Facility (ESRF) was under construction in Grenoble.
+His work involved research at different scales: (i) large scale multidisciplinary field investigations and (ii) molecular level investigations at synchrotron facilities with a special focus on the redox surface chemistry of nanoparticles, particularly for oxyanion trace elements and their importance in human health, origin of life and environmental safety.

 In 2007 Dr. Charlet was awarded the CNRS Silver Medal for Excellence in Research.
 He was given visiting professor positions at UC-Berkeley (US), EPFL-Lausanne (Switzerland), and Uni.
 Utrecht (The Netherlands).
 Honorary member of the Institut Universitaire de France, he was for 10-years both Editor in Chief of Journal of Hydrology and International Research advisor to UGA Chancellor.
 He heads since 2018 the International Medical Geology Association French Chapter.
 He also interacts with archeologists and has been till 2009 member of the Lascaux UNESCO Heritage scientific committee.